-Infrastructure Australia has developed this report to provide a common understanding of the strengths of Australia's regions and the infrastructure gaps they face, for communities, industry and governments of all levels.
-We have used the Regional Development Australia (RDA) boundaries in this analysis in order to support a comprehensive view of the nation.
+Infrastructure Australia developed the Regional Strengths and Infrastructure Gaps report to provide a common understanding of the strengths of Australia's regions and the Infrastructure Gaps they face, for communities, industry and governments of all levels.
+Stakeholder engagement has been a focus in preparing this report and included focused engagement in each region in 2021.